pyOpenSci/python-package-guide/package-structure-code/intro.md

 and style.
 It also reviews the various [packaging tools](python-package-build-tools) you can use to [build](python-package-distribution-files-sdist-wheel) and [publish](publish-python-package-pypi-conda) your Python package.

-If you want end-to-end tutorials, check out our tutorial series here.
-That starts by introducing [what a Python package is](what-is-a-package).
+If you want end-to-end tutorials, check out our tutorial series that starts by introducing [what a Python package is](what-is-a-package).

 If you are confused by Python packaging, you are not alone!
 The good news is that some great modern packaging tools ensure you follow